How To Say Hello In Spanish And Respond (Formal + Informal)

 Using Spanish greetings: the takeaway points

 With this range of Spanish greetings, it’s now over to you.
-It’s time to use them in the right situations and make a lasting impression.
+It’s time to use them in the right situations and learn how to say hi in Spanish properly.

 Whether you’re saying a casual ‘hello’ to your best friends, writing a formal letter to your bosses, answering the telephone or intercom, or greeting a group of people, you have the perfect Spanish greeting in your vocabulary to use as an introductory opener.

 Remember, as you become more and more advanced, the situation in which you’re greeting someone becomes more important.